-The ACM's assumption for "Standard Design" attic construction (California Energy Commission 2015) include the following:
+The ACM's assumption for "standard design" attic construction (California Energy Commission 2015) include the following:

-- Hipped roof construction with 2x4, 24" on-center roof truss design. - Roof pitch equal to the Proposed Design (nominally five in twelve pitch). - Roof area distributed uniformly in each cardinal orientation. - Tile roof construction (ten pounds per ft^2) with assumed R-0.85 air space under the tile. - Ventilated attic with 1/300 venting based on the attic floor area.
+- Hipped roof construction with 2x4, 24" o.c. roof truss design - Roof pitch equal to the proposed design (nominally 5 in 12 pitch) - Roof area distributed uniformly in each cardinal orientation - Tile roof construction (10 lbs per ft2) with assumed R-0.85 air space under the tile - Ventilated attic with 1/300 venting based on the attic floor area

-In the development of this CASE Report, the Statewide CASE Team coordinated with the Energy Commission and their software development team to address a shortcoming in the ACM and CBECC-Res software, which until early March 2017 was only able to model a single below-deck insulation configuration.
-This legacy CBECC-Res modeling capability assumed that insulation of greater thickness than the truss top chord member depth would be recognized as additional thermal resistance below the bottom of the top chord framing.
+In the development of this draft report, the Statewide CASE Team coordinated with the Energy Commission and their software development team to address a shortcoming in the ACM and CBECC-Res software, which until early March 2017 was only able to model a single below-deck insulation configuration.
+This legacy CBECC-Res modeling capability assumed that insulation of greater thickness than the truss top chord member depth would be recognized as additional thermal resistance below the top chord framing.
 In other words, the model assumed an idealized insulation system without any insulation voids below the bottom of the top chord member.
-In reality, batt insulation, even full-width 24" batts installed in the 22.5" space between trusses, would result in some level of voids below the top chord framing, as well as associated convection pathways in this irregular, sloping void space.14 The Statewide CASE Team's field observation of two below-deck batt installation (both R-19 and R-38) indicated good quality, but not perfect coverage over the bottom of the truss member, confirming the challenges of matching the idealized insulation configuration.
-The Energy Commission, desiring both a conservative performance assessment and looking to reduce the level of subjectivity in the HERS Rater's QII inspection protocols has determined that a preferred modeling approach for below-deck batts that exceed the depth of the top chord framing would assume zero insulation below the framing.
-Figure 2 below schematically conveys the two below-deck modeling options that are currently accessible in the 2019 research version of CBECC-Res.
+In reality, batt insulation, even full-width 24" batts, would by necessity include some level of voids below the top chord framing, as well as associated convection pathways in this irregular, sloping void space.18 The Statewide CASE Team's field observation of two below-deck batt installation (both R-19 and R-38) indicated good, but not perfect coverage over the bottom of the truss member, confirming the challenges of matching the idealized insulation configuration.
+The Energy Commission, desiring both a conservative assessment and looking to reduce the level of subjectivity in the HERS Rater's QII inspection protocols has determined that a preferred modeling approach for batt systems exceeding the depth of the top chord framing would assume zero insulation below the framing.
+Figure 2 below schematically conveys the two below-deck modeling options that are currently available in an internal research software version, and is expected to be publicly available in a 2019 research version of CBECC-Res in the late spring of 2017.
 The "batt configuration" will be modeled with the software user input insulation R-value in the cavity area, with no added thermal resistance assumed below the top chord framing.
+The "full framing coverage" configuration, which is represented by mechanically applied products, such as open or closed cell spray foam or the Owens Corning box netted system approach, would assume the full R-value per inch of insulation below the 2x4 top chord framing.
+For the case of an R-19 batt, the "full framing" coverage" equivalent performance case would be R-18.
 As the batt thickness increases, the associated performance degradation of the batt configuration would also increase.